cobrateam/splinter/docs/drivers/firefox.rst

     $ [sudo] pip install selenium

-It's important to note that you also need to have `Firefox <http://firefox.com>`_ installed in your machine.
+It's important to note that you also need to have `Firefox <http://firefox.com>`_ and `geckodriver <https://github.com/mozilla/geckodriver/releases>`_ installed in your machine and available on `PATH` environment variable.
 Once you have it installed, there is nothing you have to do, just use it :)

 Using Firefox WebDriver